 There are a couple tiers and several different types of competitors to AdMob.

 In terms of tiers, I think of the market as dominated by AdMob and MoPub.
 Those are the exchanges that are owned by huge public companies (Google and Twitter, respectively) and they have a very deep well of demand.
 Even if you don't use either of them as your SSP, you should be tapping into their demand through mediation.
 Those two are tier one, all else is tier two.

 In terms of types of competitors, there are some that are focused primarily on video or native ads.
 There are also some who focus on serving gaming apps and others that don't own an exchange and focus on mediation.
 We'll explore all these below.

 The Big Dog

 MoPub is the other industry-leading SSP option.
 It was an early entrant in the space and it was acquired a few years ago by Twitter.
 Since then it has continued to develop and it runs one of the largest exchanges for mobile app inventory, tapping into the advertiser base of Twitter.
-Again, I think you need to be running MoPub.
-Even if it’s not your main SSP, you should add it to your mediation because there’s a lot of demand on their exchange.

 I listed MoPub first because it's the number one AdMob alternative you should consider.
 After this though, these options are listed in no particular order.